skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

   * Perhaps make HLT active high like Ben's

 ### Testing RAM with Registers and ALU
-* I started to put the modules I have into the final layout, with a BUS line in the middle.
-For the BUS line I used jumperwires for the RAM and register B and hookup wire for register A, the ALU, and the BUS lights (yep, I decided to placed them on the below the instruction register breadboard as it had some available space and I did not have soldering equipment as Ben did).
+* I started to put the modules I have into the final layout, with a Bus line in the middle.
+For the Bus line I used jumperwires for the RAM and register B and hookup wire for register A, the ALU, and the Bus lights (yep, I decided to placed them on the below the instruction register breadboard as it had some available space and I did not have soldering equipment as Ben did).
 Everything seems to work fine except for the following bugs
   * In programing mode, if you have \\(\overline{RO}\\) low and either \\(\overline{AI}\\) or \\(\overline{BI}\\) and you manually change a value in the RAM, the contents of the register are sometimes changed with random values.
-    * Workaround: don't have registers loading from the BUS while you're saving inputs into the RAM
+    * Workaround: don't have registers loading from the Bus while you're saving inputs into the RAM
     * Origin: the bug might be linked to the weird behavour of the outputs of the RAM when they RAM inputs are being saved.
-This might affect the BUS and the registers connected to it.
+This might affect the Bus and the registers connected to it.
 So take the workaround as a safety guideline until the bug is fixed.
     * Solution: Power/ground rail connection between clock and counter module seems to fix this problem
-  * In running mode both registers and RAM, when they load something from the BUS, they don't load the default 00000000 but random values if there's nobody outputting to the BUS.
+  * In running mode both registers and RAM, when they load something from the Bus, they don't load the default 00000000 but random values if there's nobody outputting to the Bus.
-    * Workaround: do not rely on the BUS being 0000000 if nobody is outputting
+    * Workaround: do not rely on the Bus being 0000000 if nobody is outputting
     * It seems to greatly reduce the probability of not saving all zeros when you connect the bottom power/ground rail the clock module and the counter module.
 It will occasionally give a random value.
-* In run mode as long as there is 1 party outputting to the bus you can have register A and RAM both loading the BUS at the same time without problems.
+* In run mode as long as there is 1 party outputting to the bus you can have register A and RAM both loading the Bus at the same time without problems.
 * The ALU doesn't seem to work well when the clock speed is too fast
-  * When I removed the jumperwires of the RAM that I was no longer using and the pulldown resistors of the BUS it seemed to work perfectly.
+  * When I removed the jumperwires of the RAM that I was no longer using and the pulldown resistors of the Bus it seemed to work perfectly.
 * Decision: replaced remaining jumperwires with hookup wires and test the same scenarios with and without 10k resistors
   * If it doesnt work wth 10k but it works withou resistors try to replace the 10k resistors with 1k resistors
 * Another solution for the potential problem of the capacitor travelling back the clock signal to the PC is to insert a LED in between that forces the current to only go in the desired direction (from the clock module to the RAM input module only)